noyo0/mywork/README copy.md

 > w04_collatz.py

     Task:
     "Write a program, called collatz.py, that asks the user to input any positive integer and outputs the successive values of the following calculation.
 At each step calculate the next value by taking the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.
     Have the program end if the current value is one."

 >> Program asks user to input any positive integer which is stored as integer in variable "number".
 A list "numbers" is created where each result of the calculation will be stored.
-The calculation is a formula to calculate each member of a Collatz sequence.
-The program assumes the endpoint of a Collatz seqence is always 1 (until proven otherwise) so a while loop is initiated which breaks when the result of the calculation reaches 1.
-Whithin the while loop
+The calculation is a formula to get each member of a Collatz sequence.
+The program assumes the endpoint of a Collatz seqence is always 1 (until someone proves otherwise) so a while loop is initiated which breaks when the value of "number" reaches 1.
+Whithin the while loop an if statement assigns the appropriate calculations to odd and even numbers based on their divisibility with 2 with 0 remiander using a modulus operator.
+The result of each itearations updates the variable "number" than stored in list "numbers".
+Once the value of "number" reaches 1 the loop is ended and the values stored in "numbers" are printed with formatting that prints each item side by side with space as divider.
->>
->> and outputs the successive values of the following calculation; At each step calculate the next value by taking the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.
-Program ends if the current value is one.
 >>    ###### * References:
 >>###### 1. list item data types - ref: (https://www.w3schools.com/python/python_lists.asp)
 >>###### 2. print with custom dividers - ref: (https://stackoverflow.com/questions/11178061/print-list-without-brackets-in-a-single-row)
 >>###### 3. Collatz conjencture - ref: (https://en.wikipedia.org/wiki/Collatz_conjecture)
+>>###### 4. The Simplest Math Problem No One Can Solve - Collatz Conjecture - ref: (https://www.youtube.com/watch?v=094y1Z2wpJg&t=1s)

 #### Week05: Weekday
 > w05_weekday.py